FasterSpeeding/Alluka/docs/usage.md

 Either [alluka.local.initialize][] or [alluka.local.scope_client][] needs to be called to declare a client within the current scope before the other functionality in [alluka.local][] can be used.
-These can be provided a client to declare but default to creating a new client.
+These can be passed a client to declare but default to creating a new client.

 These clients are then configured like normal clients and [alluka.local.get][] can then be used to get the set client for the current scope.